 I’ve signed up – what happens next?

 Great!
 We’ll email you to confirm your place and that we’ve received your entry fee.
-We’ll then email you in early August to let you know your race number.
 On the race day, you’ll need to turn up from 1:00pm to complete registration (including providing us with next of kin details and to pick up your race numbers), and the starters gun will fire at 2pm… (and you’ll be glad to hear it’s a super-easy down-hill kilometre to hit the first beer stop!

 How do beer-stops work?